 For the standard /data/ChangeEvents channel and custom channels, user permissions are enforced on event delivery.
 Users can subscribe to the /data/ChangeEvents channel or to any custom channel regardless of their entity permissions.
 Users receive only change events associated with entities for which they have the necessary permissions and don't receive change events they don't have permissions for.
-If permissions change after subscription, the changes are enforced immediately and don't require resubscription.
+If permissions change after subscription, the changes are enforced within 10 minutes for Pub/Sub API subscribers.
+For CometD subscribers, the changes aren't enforced until you restart the subscription.